 Leadership is essential reading for academics, researchers and students engaged with leadership within the fields and disciplines of:

 - Cultural studies

 - Political science and History

 The International Studying Leadership Conference (ISLC)

 Authors of papers presenting their research at the conference are also strongly encouraged to submit their work for peer review in Leadership.
-As editors of the Leadership journal, David and Keith are particularly keen to strengthen the links between the conference and published articles in Leadership.
+The Leadership editorial team is particularly keen to strengthen the links between the conference and published articles in Leadership.
 At the conference, SAGE give an award of the best paper presented at the conference and, after peer review, this is then published in a future issue of the journal.